NiklasTUM/coffee_bean_search_engine/README.md

    python -m streamlit run ./src/ui/UserInterface.py

 ### Usage
 - **Initialization & Indexing**: Upon start-up, please press the "Update Index" button.
 This will start the loading of data, chunking of the markdown files, embedding of chunks and storage in the pinecone database.
 This may take a while for the first time.
+The indexing process can be observed on the pinecone website where the index is displayed.
 - **Querying**: Enter your question in the input field and hit "Get Answer".
 The system will retrieve relevant context and generate a concise answer.
 - **Updating the Index**: Click on "Update Index" to reload and re-index the documents.